PhoenixPlexCode/PhoenixAdult.bundle/docs/manualsearch.md

 ## Exact Match
 #### No search available.
-*Locating the correct scene is entirely dependent on entering the correct SceneID or Direct URL.
-In the case of SceneID, you may be able to add additional terms after the SceneID (such as Title, Actor(s), etc).
-However, these will not increase the possibility of locating the correct scene and are only implemented for convenience.*
+*Locating the correct scene is entirely dependent on entering the correct StudioID, ActressID, SceneID, or Direct URL.
+However, entering additional search terms may help with matching.*
++ **StudioID:** Typically used when sites host many small, independent studios (ie. Clips4Sale).
+  - Can add the Date (before the StudioID).
+  - Can add a Title/Actor (after the StudioID).
+This acts as a search term.
++ **ActressID:** Typically used when actresses have their own page, but scenes do not.
+  - Can add the Date (before the ActressID).
+  - Can add a Title/Actor (after the ActressID).
+This acts as a search term.
 + **SceneID**
-  - Can add the the Date (before the SceneID)
+  - Can add the Date (before the SceneID).
-  - Can typically add a Title/Actor (after the SceneID)
+  - Can add a Title/Actor (after the SceneID).
 + **Direct URL**
-  - Can add the the Date (before the URL)
+  - Can add the Date (before the URL).
-  - Adding any terms, such as Title/Actors, after the URL will cause issues with matching
+  - Adding any additional terms (ie. Title/Actors) will cause issues with matching.

 ## Notes
 + **Date Add** - Some sites don't make release dates available.
-The agent will strip the date from your filename/search term, instead.
+The agent will scrape the date from your filename/search term, instead.

 # Search Examples
 Depending on the capability of any one network/site, you can try a few combiations of the above.